symbol/symbol-docs/source/guidelines/style-guide.rst

 Style guide
 ###########

-As NEM grows as an open source project, more developers will begin to rely on documentation to provide quick and efficient education about the platform.
-It is thus imperative that a high level of cohesion is achieved across numerous articles on the NEM Developer Center.
-The following style guide will provide a guideline to improve the consistency and quality of writing from the NEM technical writing team.
+As |codename| grows as an open source project, more developers will begin to rely on documentation to provide quick and efficient education about the platform.
+It is thus imperative that a high level of cohesion is achieved across numerous articles on the |sitename|.
+The following style guide will provide a guideline to improve the consistency and quality of writing from the |codename| technical writing team.

 ***************
 Getting started